openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 Inference with AUTO is configured similarly to when device plugins are used: you compile the model on the plugin with configuration and execute inference.

-Following below code to import the OpenVINO property before setting property in your application.
+Follow below code to import the OpenVINO property before setting it in your application.

 .. tab-set::